YatFungLoo/learning-WebGL/README.md

 representation 3D rotation with a scalar and a 3D vector.

-[_Quaternion_](https://www.youtube.com/watch?v=PMvIWws8WEo) can be added, multiply by scalar, and usually normalize and conjugation.
+[_Quaternion_](https://www.youtube.com/watch?v=PMvIWws8WEo) can be added, multiply by scalar, and usually normalise and conjugation.
 It has order in multiplication.
 WebGL is right-handedness.

 $q = \cos\left(\frac{\theta}{2}\right) + \sin\left(\frac{\theta}{2}\right)